danielwzyang/elfontheshelf/PROPOSAL.md

 ## Group Members:

 Alex Shao

 Daniel Yang

 Owen Zeng

 # Intentions:

 Injecting malicious code into the empty padding between sections of an ELF file, and then changing the entry point of the process to the malicious code.
+After doing so, move entry point back to original entry code to prevent suspicion.

 # Intended usage:

-A description as to how the project will be used (describe the user interface).
-(CHANGE THIS!!!!!)
+We will create a CLI that you can compile and use flags to pass in different binaries that can be injected to the target binary.

 # Technical Details: